 - Dispose of sensitive data securely.
 Take care to destroy sensitive data stores that are no longer required (e.g. shredding paper records).

 - Politely challenge tailgaters.
 The University uses physical identification badges to authorise access to its premises.
-Politely ask colleagues to demonstrate their badge before holding the door for them.
+Politely ask colleagues to demonstrate their ID badge before holding the door for them.